 Happy knitting, and I hope you love reaping the rewards of a snuggly, soft blanket you made yourself.

-If you end up using one of these needles for knitting a blanket, I’d love to see some pictures of the work in progress or the finished product!
+If you end up knitting a blanket, I’d love to see some pictures of the work in progress or the finished product!
 You can send it via the contact form, or tell me about it in the comments.